-- Copula distribution theory and its applications in psychometrics.
+- Copula distribution theory in psychometrics.

 - Power polynomial transformations of random variables.